aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

       :meth:`asyncio.loop.create_server` after the server has started.

    .. py:attribute:: smtpd
+      :type: aiosmtpd.smtp.SMTP

       The server instance (of class SMTP) created by :meth:`factory` after the controller is started.

    .. method:: start()

       Start the server in the subthread.
-The subthread is always a daemon thread (i.e. we always set ``thread.daemon=True``.
-Exceptions can be raised if the server does not start within the *ready_timeout*, or if any other exception occurs in :meth:`factory` while creating the server.
+      The subthread is always a :class:`daemon thread <threading.Thread>` (i.e., we always set ``thread.daemon=True``).

+      Exceptions can be raised
+      if the server does not start within :attr:`ready_timeout` seconds, or if any other exception occurs in :meth:`factory` while creating the server.

       .. important::